| | | |

 • Sharp cooking knife and cutting board

-• Measuring cups
+• Measuring cups and scale

 • Electric whisk